-The first step in creating your sales script template is to stop and think about how your product or services helps your target buyer.
+The first step in creating your sales script template is to stop and think about how your product or services help your target buyer.
 This is not what your product does but more so what it helps your prospect or customer to improve.

 Step 2: Identify the Problems You Resolve, Minimize, or Avoid

 For each benefit, there is usually a pain point that is either resolved, minimized, or avoided.
-If you want to follow this process closely, step 1 should give you a list of benefits and step 2 will give you a corresponding list of problems, one for each benefit.
+If you want to follow this process closely, step 1 should give you a list of benefits, and step 2 will give you a corresponding list of problems, one for each benefit.

 Step 3: Compose a List of Good Questions

 The next step is to develop a good list of questions to ask.

 We believe that you should be looking for prospects that need what you have and have problems that you can help to resolve.
 If you agree with that, then ask questions that identify if the prospect has the pain points that you help with (or at least has concerns in those areas).